 Hi, I'm Rob, I'm a married father of three boys.
 I started in photography after wanting to understand how to create beautiful landscape images.
 I then improved this understanding further by completing a diploma from the Institute of Photography and became a member of the Institute of Professional Wedding Photographers.

 My natural, effortless ability to quickly build relationships with people, encouraged me to follow aspirations to become a wedding photographer.
-I really enjoy the build up to the big moment and am well versed at putting the nervous bride or groom at ease.
+I really enjoy the build up to the big moment and am well versed at putting the nervous couple at ease.

 I love photography and believe that this comes across in the images that I produce.
 Your day is so important and I will capture those memories for you, in a non-intrusive, professional and fun way.
 I believe that you should be caught in the moment, not asked to pose, pout or be told to smile!